fetis/30-seconds-of-angular/snippets/mark-reactive-fields-as-touched.md

 It will mark form controls as 'touch' and in case of non-validity control will get error property.

 Based on control error property you can add validation notification via, for example, *ngIf directive in template

+# Bonus

+It's very useful to check out more general method [Accessing all nested form controls](#accessing-all-nested-form-controls) by [Thekiba](https://twitter.com/thekiba_io) to work with controls.